Well-Architected Framework

 - Centralize identity management

-- Implement strong sign-in workflows (this document)
+- Implement strong authentication methods (this document)

 - Use dynamic credentials